 Alerts and notifications

-Alerts are displayed in Director on the dashboard and other high level views with warning and critical alert symbols.
+Alerts are displayed in Monitor on the dashboard and other high level views with warning and critical alert symbols.
 Alerts update automatically every minute; you can also update alerts on demand.

 A warning alert (amber triangle) indicates that the warning threshold of a condition has been reached or exceeded.

 A critical alert (red circle) shows that the critical threshold of a condition has been reached or exceeded.

-You can view more detailed information on alerts by selecting an alert from the sidebar, clicking the Go to Alerts link at the bottom of the sidebar or by selecting Alerts from the top of the Director page.
+You can view more detailed information on alerts by selecting an alert from the sidebar, clicking the Go to Alerts link at the bottom of the sidebar or by selecting Alerts from the top of the Monitor page.

 In the Alerts view, you can filter and export alerts.
 For example, Failed Server OS machines for a specific Delivery Group over the last month, or all alerts for a specific user.
 For more information, see Export reports.

 Citrix alerts.
-Citrix alerts are alerts monitored in Director which originate from Citrix components.
-You can configure Citrix alerts within Director in Alerts > Citrix Alerts Policy.
+Citrix alerts are alerts monitored in Monitor which originate from Citrix components.
+You can configure Citrix alerts within Monitor in Alerts > Citrix Alerts Policy.
 As part of the configuration, you can set notifications to be sent by email to individuals and groups when alerts exceed the thresholds you have set up.

 Create alerts policies

 To create an alerts policy, for example to generate an alert when a specific set of session count criteria is met:

 - Go to Alerts > Citrix Alerts Policy and select, for example, Server OS Policy.